 Vlogs let you share your expertise, your knowledge, and your opinion to the public.
 Give your target audience insider tips, how-tos, demonstrations, or simply share more information about who you are in real life and what you do.

-Your prospect clients or your consumers respond well to business they know about and relate to — in a way.
-So, show your audience that you know what you’re talking about, and that you’re not some fool blubbering about topics beyond your understanding.
+Your prospect clients or your consumers respond well to the business they know about and relate to — in a way.
+So, show your audience that you know what you’re talking about and that you’re not some fool blubbering about topics beyond your understanding.

 #3 Thrive easily on social media